kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image056.png)

+### **3.2.7** Mapping Orchestrations("writeInputAsHDLFormat")

-As a final step, we will configure the mapping components of the orchestration.
+In the next step, we will configure the mapping components of the orchestration.
 There are six of them in total.
 Click on the first one ("Map to "writeInputAsHDLFormat"), as shown below.

 ![](images/300/RC_image061.png)